alrojo/EEG_DauwelsLab/README.md

 >> pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip

-(Append --user if you are not working as root and want it in your user directory)
+(Use the flag --user if you are not working as root and want it in your user directory)

 ### Testing Lasagne and Theano